AI, the law, and your data.

 A note on what this is

-If you'd like a proper look at how your organisation is using AI and where the real exposure sits, a Sovereign AI Discovery is where I'd start. peter@peterbrady.co.uk
+If you'd like a proper look at how your organisation is using AI and where the real exposure sits, email me and that's where we'd start. peter@peterbrady.co.uk